Codes Dictionary

 2.2.
 Country Codes

 The two-letter country codes used in WID mostly follow the ISO 3166-1 alpha-2 standard.
-The list has however been amended to include world regions, country subregions, former countries and countries not officially included in the standard.
-The full list, including the composition of regions, is indicated below.
+The list has, however, been amended to include world regions, country subregions, former countries, and countries not officially included in the standard.
+The complete list, including the composition of regions, is indicated below.

-The classification of regions on WID.world are standard, continental, sub-regions, political and other.
-The choice of this classification depends on historical, political and economic criteria and on the availability of data for each country.
-The standard definition is what is currently presented for the region map on WID.world.
-However, different categorization is also available to display the data produced by researchers and cover the wide interests of users.
-Some countries were grouped together to track the evolution of inequality since 1820, presented in Chancel & Piketty (2021).
+The different classifications of regions on WID.world include standard, continental, sub-regions, political, and other.
+The choice of this classification depends on historical, political, and economic criteria and the availability of data for each country.
+The standard definition is currently presented for the region map on WID.world.
+However, different categorizations are also available to display the data produced by researchers and cover the broad interests of users.
+Some countries were grouped to track the evolution of inequality since 1820, as presented in Chancel & Piketty (2021).

-For the full cross-classification of regions and country codes by year, please refer to this file.
+Please refer to this file for the full cross-classification of regions and country codes by year.

 Note: Middle East and North Africa will be written as MENA.